-Safety Training Awards carry out moderation monitoring activities on course paperwork to support our external quality assurance strategy, we identify the frequency of moderations for all ATCs using a risk based system.
+Safety Training Awards carry out moderation monitoring activities on course paperwork in line with regulatory requirements to mitigate the risk to Safety Training Awards compliance.
+We identify the frequency of moderations for all centres using a risk based system.

-These quality assurance activities ensure all centres maintain a level of consistency and high standards, it also enables Safety Training Awards to monitor that the assessment process is being carried out correctly and the IQA is completing internal quality assurance monitoring activities in line with Safety Training Awards requirements.
+These quality assurance activities ensure all centres maintain a level of consistency and high standards, it also enables Safety Training Awards to monitor that the assessment process is being carried out correctly and the IQA is completing internal quality assurance monitoring activities in line with Safety Training Awards requirements prior to issuing learner results.

-Newly approved centres are subject to the moderation monitoring activities on the first three courses.
-Once it has been established there is no risk to the delivery and assessment of the regulated qualifications and / or any risk to the learners, the new ATC may be granted Direct Claims Status (DCS).
+Newly approved centres are subject to the moderation monitoring activities on the first three courses as a minimum.
+Once it has been established there is no risk to the delivery and assessment of the regulated qualifications or any risk to the learners results, the new centre may be granted Direct Claims Status (DCS) for the approved qualifications.